Here’s a look at the life of former Israeli Prime Minister Benjamin Netanyahu.

 December 2005 - Is elected leader of the Likud party.

-February 10, 2009 - After an election, the results remain unclear as to who will become prime minister, Netanyahu or chief rival Tzipi Livni.
+February 10, 2009 - After the election, the results remain unclear as to who will become prime minister, Netanyahu or chief rival Tzipi Livni.
 Both make claims to the position.

 February 20, 2009 - Becomes the prime minister-designate and begins working on the formation of the new government.